kyphan38/arca/assets/docs/2-technologies/devops tools/jenkins/interpolation.md

 Execution Analysis:

-Groovy processing: Jenkins evaluates the double-quoted string.
-It sees $BRANCH_NAME but finds no Groovy variable with that name, so it leaves it as is.
-It sees `\${params.FILENAME}` and substitutes its value, "report.txt".
-String sent to shell: The final string sent to the agent's shell is: echo 'Report for branch $BRANCH_NAME will be saved to report.txt'
+Groovy processing: Jenkins evaluates the double-quoted string It sees $BRANCH_NAME but finds no Groovy variable with that name, so it leaves it as is It sees `\${params.FILENAME}` and substitutes its value, "report.txt" String sent to shell: The final string sent to the agent's shell is: echo 'Report for branch $BRANCH_NAME will be saved to report.txt'
-Shell processing: The shell executes this command.
+Shell processing: The shell executes this command
-It sees $BRANCH_NAME and expands it to its value (e.g., "main").
-The rest of the string is printed literally.
+It sees $BRANCH_NAME and expands it to its value (e.g., "main") The rest of the string is printed literally

 <!-- ## Cases